Key Takeaways

 Step 5: Layer in Data and Behavioral Signals

-This is the step that determines whether you end up with a useful journey map or an expensive piece of wall art.
+This step decides whether you get a useful map or expensive wall art.

-Plan for the data to surprise you.
-In almost every organization that goes through this process seriously, the behavioral data contradicts at least two or three things the team was confident about going into the workshop.
+Expect surprises.
+In almost every company that does this properly, behavioral data contradicts at least two or three things the team was confident about going in.
 That is not a problem.
 That is exactly what the data is there to reveal.

 Step 6: Identify the Moments That Matter

-Not every touchpoint on the map deserves equal investment.
-Some interactions are routine, forgettable, and fine.
-Others are pivotal, the moments where customers form lasting impressions, make buying decisions, or quietly decide to leave.
+Not every touchpoint deserves equal investment.
+Some interactions are routine and forgettable.
+Others are pivotal, where customers form lasting impressions, make buying decisions, or quietly decide to leave.

 Step 7: Prioritize Improvements and Run Experiments

-The most important thing to understand about this step is that the goal is not to fix the journey map.
+The goal is not to fix the map.
 The goal is to fix the journey.
-The map is a diagnostic tool.
-The improvements and the experiments you run against them are where the actual value gets created.
-A journey map that is not connected to an ongoing cycle of testing, measurement, and iteration is documentation, not a decision tool.
+A map that sits on a wall without driving testing, measurement, and iteration is documentation, not a decision tool.

 Customer Visual journey map Example template